What is Right to Choose (RTC)?

 -

 The referral must be clinically appropriate and come from a GP.
+Please note that the referral letter must state that the referral is to “Edgeworth MP Dr Leach (ADHD)” to qualify for Right to Choose.
 (This template letter may be useful when discussing the Right to Choose referral with your GP)

 -